-In addition to the PREP, awardees should submit updated M&E plan documents and annual Environmental Status Report at minimum two months in advance of the PREP core documents.
-The M&E Plan should be updated, at a minimum, annually.
-Ideally, the information learned from the ARR should be used to guide the updates to the M&E Plan and Environmental Status Report (ESR), and inform the PREP.
-This update include changes to indicators, targets, the Theory of Change (ToC), M&E staff capacity building as well as monitoring plans as needed.
+Two months prior to submission of the PREP, awardees should submit a complete updated M&E Plan and annual Environmental Status Report.
+The information in the Annual Results Report (ARR) should be used to guide the updates to the M&E Plan and Environmental Status Report (ESR), and inform the PREP.
+This update includes changes to indicators, targets, the Theory of Change (ToC), Logical Framework, Monitoring Strategy, M&E Staff Capacity Development Plan, and any other sub-components of the M&E Plan.
 More information can be found in the M&E Guidance and Policy document.

-Awardees should work closely with their AOR in Washington (FFP/W) as well as contacts in the FFP/M/R, as appropriate, to determine a submission date and time period to be covered by the PREP.
-In making this determination, awardees should consider factors including, but not limited to: (1) when the commodity and cash resources are needed; (2) carry-over of commodity or cash resources from the previous year (3) activity planning cycles; (4) the due date of the close-out plan; and (5) the expiration date of the award.
+Awardees should work closely with their AOR in Washington (BHA/W) as well as contacts in the BHA/M/R, as appropriate, to determine a submission date and time period to be covered by the PREP.
+In making this determination, awardees should consider factors including, but not limited to: (1) when the commodity and cash resources are needed; (2) carry-over of commodity or cash resources from the previous year; (3) activity planning cycles; (4) the due date of the close-out plan; and, (5) the expiration date of the award.
 PREP submission dates will likely vary by country, activity, and/or AOR.

 Only bulk commodities can be called forward in September.
 August is the last month of the FY in which packaged commodities can be called forward.
-Also, typically, FFP cannot process calls forward under a continuing resolution; this mainly affects the first quarter of the FY (October/November/ December).
+Also, typically, BHA cannot process calls forward under a continuing resolution.; This mainly affects the first quarter of the FY (October -December).
 Awardees should factor in these constraints as they plan the commodity pipeline (CP) and call forward (CF) schedule.

 Please note, the PREP is intended for the obligation of incremental funding and approval of the work plan by the AO.
 Many elements of the PREP, referenced "as applicable", can be officially approved outside of the actual PREP process by the AOR.
-If one of these documents has been recently (at the AOR's discretion) approved, it should be listed as non-applicable in the PREP paperwork and not submitted.
+If one of these documents has been recently approved (at the AOR's discretion), it should be listed as "not-applicable" in the PREP paperwork and not submitted.